Skip to main content

 Stream Feature Views can also run aggregation transformations on Tecton's Aggregation Engine:

-from tecton import stream_feature_view, Aggregation
+from tecton import stream_feature_view, Aggregate

 from datetime import datetime, timedelta